Photo credit: Lotte Gronkjaer Flickr

 Posts may contain affiliate links, which allow me to earn a commission at no extra cost to you.
 This helps keep costs down so that I can continue providing high quality content to you for free.
 I appreciate your purchase through the links! (full disclosure)

-Garlic powder is as simple as dehydrating fresh garlic, then grinding it into a powder!
+Making your own garlic powder is as simple as dehydrating fresh garlic, then grinding it into a powder.
 But to get all particular about it, here are the nitty-gritty details:

 1. Peel and slice each clove of garlic long ways